-Class# Class Name 101 Restoration, Jr. 102 Restoration, Int.
-103 Restoration, Sr All exhibits will consist of the following:
+Class# Class Name

+101 Restoration, Jr.

+102 Restoration, Int.

+103 Restoration, Sr

-- A. Completed Self Determined e-record book. - B. The item(s) being restored OR a photo record showing progress on the item(s) being restored if the actual item will not be displayed. - C. Each exhibitor can have an interview with the judge(s). - E. A completed e-Record Book. - F. A written description of your project and self-report of developed life skills.
-(See pages 4 5 of the manual) - G. A display board or item that shows what you learned in the project you chose.
+- A. Completed Self Determined e-record book. - B. The item(s) being restored OR a photo record showing progress on the item(s) being restored if the actual item will not be displayed. - C. Each exhibitor can have an interview with the judge(s). - D. A completed e-Record Book. - E. A written description of your project and self-report of developed life skills. (see pages 4 5 of the manual) - F. A display board or item that shows what you learned in the project you chose.

-If you have oversized or large items, please call Cheryl 970-400-2085 to make arrangements for bringing it to Fair
+If you have oversized or large items, please call Jenette 970-400-2069 to make arrangements for bringing it to Fair.

-Grand Champion Ag Mechanics

-Jim Bryant Memorial, Bonnie Bryant, Greeley
+Grand Champion Ag Mechanics Jim Bryant Memorial, Bonnie Bryant, Greeley